Frieze patterns in representation theory: Number friezes

 Conway--Coxeter friezes were studied by Conway and Coxeter in their remarkable papers \cite{CoCo1, CoCo2}\footnote{These are written in an intriguing way: the first article is a sequence of 34 questions, and the second one consists of the answers of these questions.
 For a more traditional account of their work see e.g. \cite{Soizic-Henry}.}.
-They prove a $1-1$-correspondence between finite integral friezes and triangulations of finite polygons: \begin{Thm}[Conway--Coxeter \cite{CoCo1, CoCo2}] There is a bijection between triangulated polygons with $m$ vertices and Conway--Coxeter frieze patterns of width $m-3$: \begin{enumerate} \item Let $\mathcal{F}$ be a Conway--Coxeter frieze of width $w$ with the entries $m_{ij}$ as in \eqref{Eq:CCfrieze}.
+They prove a one-to-one correspondence between finite integral friezes and triangulations of finite polygons: \begin{Thm}[Conway--Coxeter \cite{CoCo1, CoCo2}] There is a bijection between triangulated polygons with $m$ vertices and Conway--Coxeter frieze patterns of width $w=m-3$: \begin{enumerate} \item Let $\mathcal{F}$ be a Conway--Coxeter frieze of width $w$ with the entries $m_{ij}$ as in \eqref{Eq:CCfrieze}.
 Then the entries $a_i:=m_{i-1,i+1}$ for $ i \in \{ 1, \ldots, m \} $ of $\mathcal{F}$ give a triangulation of an $(w+3)$-gon $P$ with vertices $1, \ldots, w+3$: the integer $a_i$ denotes the number of triangles of the triangulation incident to vertex $i$. \item Conversely, let $P$ be a triangulated $w+3$-gon.
 Define the sequence $\{a_i\}_{i=1}^{w+3}$ with $a_i$ as the number of triangles incident to the vertex $i$.
 Then the frieze of width $w$ corresponding to $P$ is the one with quiddity sequence $ \{ a_i \}_{i=1}^{w+3} $.
 The remaining entries in the frieze can be calculated by the frieze rule and the horizontal periodicity. \end{enumerate} \end{Thm}

-\begin{Rmk} It was noted by Coxeter and Coxeter \cite[Question 32]{CoCo1} that the entries $m_{ij}=1$ in the frieze correspond precisely to the diagonals $(i,j)$ in the triangulation. \end{Rmk}
+\begin{Rmk} It was noted by Conway and Coxeter \cite[Question 32]{CoCo1} that the entries $m_{ij}=1$ in the frieze correspond precisely to the diagonals $(i,j)$ in the triangulation. \end{Rmk}

-\begin{Ex} Let us give an example for the Conway--Coxeter bijection: let $m=6$, then the theorem says that any triangulation of a hexagon is in $1-1$ correspondence with a CC-frieze of width $3$.
-There are precisely $14$ triangulations of a hexagon (the number of triangulations of an $m$-gon is given by $C_{m-2}=\frac{1}{m-1} { 2m-4 \choose m-2 }$, the $(m-2)$-nd Catalan number).
+\begin{Ex} Let us give an example for the Conway--Coxeter bijection: let the number of vertices of the polygon be $m=6$, that is, we consider a triangulated hexagon.
+Then the theorem says that any triangulation of a hexagon is in $1-1$ correspondence with a CC-frieze of width $3$.
+There are precisely $14$ triangulations of a hexagon (the number of triangulations of an $m$-gon is given by $C_{m-2}=\frac{1}{m-1} { 2m-4 \choose m-2 }$, the $(m-2)$-nd Catalan number.
 We write down two of the friezes and their corresponding triangulations: \begin{flushleft}

 \end{flushleft}

 \begin{flushleft}

 \end{flushleft} \end{Ex}